guoq52ce/MFiX-TFM-frictional-solids-stress-model-by-GZPXKB/README.md

 We encourage all to test our new model in their TFM modeling projects.
 If you find this model is useful for your research, please cite the following paper:

-Guo, Q., Zhang, Y., Padash, A., Xi, K., Kovar, T., & Boyce, C. M. (2021).
-Dynamically Structured Bubbling in Vibrated Gas-Fluidized Granular Materials.
-PNAS.
-In press.
+Guo, Q., Zhang, Y., Padash, A., Xi, K., Kovar, T. M., & Boyce, C. M. (2021).
+Dynamically structured bubbling in vibrated gas-fluidized granular materials.
+Proceedings of the National Academy of Sciences, 118 (35). https://doi.org/10.1073/pnas.2108647118